PlumpMath/Pkcs11Interop.URI/src/Pkcs11Interop.URI.Tests/README.txt

 ﻿Preparing the testing environment
 *********************************

-1. Edit the value of _pkcs11LibraryPath variable in Net.Pkcs11Interop.URI.Tests.Pkcs11UriAndBuilderTest class stored in Pkcs11UriAndBuilderTest.cs file to suit your needs.
+1. Edit the value of Pkcs11LibraryPath.Pkcs11LibraryPath property in Net.Pkcs11Interop.URI.Tests.Settings class stored in Settings.cs
+	file to suit your needs.
-2. Edit PKCS#11 URIs in Pkcs11UriÏnSignatureCreationApplication() method
+2. Edit PKCS#11 URIs in Pkcs11UriInSignatureCreationApplication() method
     of Net.Pkcs11Interop.URI.Tests.Pkcs11UriAndBuilderExample class
     stored in Pkcs11UriAndBuilderExample.cs file to suit your needs.
 3. Rebuild and run the tests.